repz-cmod/rzub/README.md

   - Supported `dialect` values: `org.hibernate.dialect.MariaDB103Dialect` (MariaDB, default) - `org.hibernate.dialect.MySQL5InnoDBDialect` (MySQL InnoDB)
 - `discord -> token`: bot token on discord
 - `discord -> channels -> access-grant`: ID of the channel used for "access grant" feature (see modules, this can be disabled, empty value also works)
+- `security -> token`: setup a token here to be used in plugins in order to keep the bot safe from being abused by invalid IP-Range bans and tracking information
+- `switches -> ipb-client-date-sensitive`: if enabled, IP-Range and IP-Region bans will make sure the client to ban has playing time more than 7 hours

 #### access.json